southside-chillers/southside.chillers.online/southside/content/chapters/amber-is-the-color-of-your-enemy.md

 “You know,” he says between effortful chews, “my backup plan was to smash the window, grab you and throw you onto the exterior wall, while I plummet three stories, relying on Slow Fall to avoid death.
 But your way was better.”

 “Ha!” says Galadriel, spewing some BBQ fire beetle onto the carpet.
-“Well, I’m not convinced we can trust Pouru to stay on the up-and-up regarding Magic tonight.
+“Well, I’m not convinced we can trust Pouru to stay on the up-and-up regarding Magick tonight.
 If she’s gone in the morning, I’ll have a hard time forgiving myself.”
 She peers around a corner into what turns out to be a decked-out spa room.
 “But these accommodations are something special.”

 Hanamir smiles, then gnaws off another piece of jerky.